Summer Youth Employment Program:

 - pleasing personality,

 - accurate thinking,

 Students must live in the city limits and meet income requirements set by HUD.

 Students may also pick up applications from the Liberty Center, 12 W. Liberty Street, Office H., Sumter, between the hours of 8:30 am and 5:00 pm, Monday through Friday.
 Please contact Carolet Thomas at 803-774-1652 or Clarence Gaines 803-774-1649 for additional information.

 Palmetto Tennis Center’s First Serve Program is a scholarship program designed to provide an opportunity for Low to Moderate Income children between the ages of 5-18 to experience tennis.

 Playing tennis in a fun, challenging and competitive environment that helps grow character while improving and maintaining physical and mental health, strength and agility.

 First Serve players will participate within Palmetto Tennis Center’s regularly scheduled summer programming.
-First Serve is scheduled to begin with 21 slots available for various age ranges.
-Each program will set aside 21 slots until May 22, 2021.
 Any unused slots will reopen for public registration.

 If there are more applications than available slots, the center will provide a field trip session for ages 5-10 and 11-18 at $3 per child.